tomcritchlow/tomcritchlow.github.io/_posts/2018-07-25-media-design.md

 ## Media Design is anti-disciplinary

-Perhaps it would be better to say Media Design is anti-disciplinary rather than cross-disciplinary.
+Perhaps it would be better to say Media Design is anti-disciplinary[^1] rather than cross-disciplinary.

 An attempt to break down the silos between the various distinct practices and disciplines that have emerged to support “content”, “media” and “marketing”.
 To strive for a better understanding of the full ecosystem.